Academic Catalog

 ENGL 372H Honors: Arts of Medieval and Renaissance Britain3 cr

 Explores medieval and Renaissance British literature, history and culture.
 The course includes a spring break travel component.
-During travel, students contextualize literature with the cultural heritage experienced via the visual arts, architecture, music, theatre, dance, fashion, food, and landscapes and cityscapes of Britain.
+During travel students contextualize literature with the cultural heritage experienced via visual arts architecture, music, theatre, dance, fashion, food, and landscapes and cityscapes of Britain.
+There are additional fees associated with the travel portion of this course that the student will be responsible for.

 Attributes: Additional Fees Apply (FEE), Honors Program (HONR)